DrakeHunterK7/SOEN-341-Fall-2021-TEAM-300/README.md

 Develop asking and answering platform, with goal to create the simple version of Stack Overlow

 ### - Core Features:
-- Creating and adding a post
+- Asking and answering questions
-- Voting on the post
+- Voting on the answers
-- Commenting on the post
+- Deciding the best answer
 - Editing personal Info and other's personal Info
 - Login/Logout